Luxoft/fabric-skeleton/README.md

 # Fabric Skeleton

-Basic stuff to bootstrap your Hyperledger Fabric project.
+Skeleton framework to bootstrap your Hyperledger Fabric project.

+The Fabric Skeleton is a set of configuration files and scripts to quickly set up a Blockchain cluster.
+Designed for AWS this tool allows you to stop, start, and test a Blockchain built with Hyperledger's Fabric tool

 # Project structure: